 By the statute the Tennessee General Assembly gave the State Treasurer authority to handle claims against the state.
 The Treasurer delegates that authority to the Treasury Division of Claims and Risk Management.

-When a claim is received, a claims examiner will send an acknowledgement letter to the claimant.
-This letter could include any requests for additional documentation if needed to evaluate the claim.
+When a claim is received, an acknowledgement letter will be sent to the claimant.
+This letter could include requests for additional documentation if needed to evaluate the claim.

 Services at a Glance